Geeksltd/MSharp.Docs/how-to/navigation/ajax-noAjax.md

     }
 }
 ```
-or similarly, in the menu you can use ths method:
+or similarly, in the menu you can use this method:
 ```csharp
 public class MainMenu : MenuModule
 {